beshoyabdelmalak/social-media/README.md

+# Screenshots of the app is uploaded to the Screenshots folder

 # social-media
 a simple social network were every user can publish posts which are going to be visible for the other users